-An Optometrist Can Explain the Best Way to Treat Your Eye Condition
+An Eye Care Professional Can Explain the Best Way to Treat Your Eye Condition

 At Dr. Dorothy Park & Associates in Columbia, South Carolina, we stay focused on the latest treatments for all varieties of eye conditions.
 One of these conditions is a damaged cornea.